 | Red | Red | 200 | Post-Imbuement |

-Imbuement requirements (verified March 2026): Converting Mythic gear to Red grade requires all four of the following: (1) the piece at Level 100, (2) Mastery Forging at Level 10, (3) three additional Mythic gear pieces to sacrifice, and (4) Town Center Level 30 + kingdom age ~40 days.
-Red gear then upgrades toward Level 200, with Mithril required at every 20-level milestone.
+Imbuement (verified Apr 2026): Requires the target piece at Level 100, Mastery Forging 10, 2 additional Mythic pieces to sacrifice, and Town Center 30 with ~40 days kingdom age.
+Red gear then upgrades toward Level 200 with Mithril at every 20-level checkpoint.

 The Main March Rule